30326 - INTRODUCTION TO ECONOMICS (MODULE II -MACROECONOMICS)

 - The main international macroeconomic events of the last decade and current perspectives

-- Define and explain the main macroeconomic terms and variables (including, for instance, national income, gross domestic product, unemployment, money, depreciation, government budget)
+- Define and explain the main macroeconomic terms (including, for instance, national income, gross domestic product, unemployment, money, depreciation, government budget)

-- Identify and describe the main economic mechanisms lying behind the most relevant political issues
+- Identify and describe the main economic mechanisms lying behind several political issues;

 - Enrich the knowledge of topics related to various fields and aspects of political sciences with a clear awareness of their main macroeconomic implications